 How can I become a co-op member?

 You can become a co-op member by signing a co-op membership agreement.
 In addition, you are required to have a Finnish personal identity code and a permanent address in Finland.
 In most cooperatives, you can become a co-op member by paying a partial membership fee when joining.
 You can accumulate the rest of the membership fee through Bonus, for example, within a specific period of time.
 A membership fee is an investment that will be returned to you, in accordance with the rules of the cooperative, if you decide to resign your membership.
 The amount of the membership fee is the same for all members of a cooperative.
-You can become a member at most S Group outlets and through the S-kanava online service.
+You can become a member at most S Group outlets.

 What is the S-Etukortti Card?